 Reverend Chandler then asked that I speak to the standing room-only congregation that included dozens of Lacks family members about how my personal and professional life had been touched by the woman from Clover.
 Time was set aside for friends and family to share such brief reflections.

 Just as an aside: I’ve now lived in the South for a third of my life.
-For the last ten years I’ve lived in a town with an equal 45% African-American and White population and am a prof at a historically-Black university.
+For the last ten years I’ve lived in a town with an equal 45% African-American and White population and am a professor at a historically-Black university, North Carolina Central University.
 It never ceases to amaze me how warmly welcoming the Black community has been to me, everywhere from Virginia to Florida, and in a manner that belies the converse treatment of the community for centuries.
 In fact, if I could join a Black congregation, I’d probably still be going church.

 I was beaming when I learned that the first scripture reading was the famous Ecclesiastes passage (3:1-8) upon which Pete Seeger wrote Turn!
 Turn!
 Turn!
 (The song was made popular by The Byrds in 1965 and discussed on this blog, with a Byrds reunion performance, here.).
 In the context of the other speakers, it was clear that this day was one to heal, build up, laugh, dance, and, most certainly, a time to embrace – I haven’t been hugged so much since my last visit with my large family from New Jersey.